 - I have got a girlfriend.
 She is very nice and I love her very much.

-To avoid misunderstandings, it should always be clear which noun we are replacing (in case of doubt, it’s better just to repeat the noun).
+Make sure it is clear which noun you are replacing.
+When in doubt, it’s better to repeat the noun.

 - The pronoun it can also be used in impersonal constructions.

 - It’s raining.